ritazh/AzureSearchBot/CSharp/capability-BackChannelXamarin/README.md

 * A CleanUp method that removes the reference to the registered Action.
 * An InvokeAction method that invokes the registered Action.
 This method will be called from a custom renderer in each platform-specific project.

 The `CustomRenderer` project is a Portable Class Library (PCL) project.
-Portable Class Libraries allow you to write code and produce libraries that can be shared across mulitple platforms including Xamarin.iOS, Xamarin.Android and Windows Phone
+Portable Class Libraries allow you to write code and produce libraries that can be shared across multiple platforms including Xamarin.iOS, Xamarin.Android and Windows Phone

-The point of this sample is show how bots can interact with mobile sensors.
-We have one part in Xamarin projects: One PLC project and one project to each platform.
-The other part is running in nodeJS.
+The purpose of this sample is show how bots, via BackChannel, can interact with Xamarin apps, in this case to retrieve the GPS location using the mobile sensors.
+The sample consists of a set of Xamarin projects (the PCL project and one project for each of the platforms) and the bot which was built using Node.js.

 Each Xamarin project has an ´index.html´ page with an embedded chat control.
-The bot running in nodeJS process the messages and creates a event message that is returned to the caller in ´index.html´ which invoke each platform custom implementation of [IGpsDataProvider](/CustomRenderer/Interfaces/IGpsDataProvider.cs) to provide the GPS location in each device.
+The bot running in nodeJS process the messages and creates a event message that is returned to the caller in ´index.html´ which invoke each platform custom implementation of [IGpsDataProvider](CustomRenderer/Interfaces/IGpsDataProvider.cs) to provide the GPS location in each device.

 ````JS
 botConnection.activity$.filter(function (activity) { return activity.type === "event" && activity.name === "getUserLocation" })